 Let’s be honest.
-If you don’t know know IT jargon, it feels like you’re reading a completely different language.
-What’s worse is, when you’re looking to buy anything IT-related it can be incredibly difficult to find what’s best for your company.
+If you don’t know much IT jargon, it feels like you’re reading a completely different language.
+What’s worse is, when you’re looking to buy anything IT-related, it can be incredibly difficult to find what’s best for your company.
 To help you out, we’ve created a guide which has all the IT jargon explained.

 Here at Silverbug, we know it’s frustrating if you don’t know the jargon.